airbnb/polyglot.js/README.md

 Polyglot.js is a tiny I18n helper library written in JavaScript, made to work both in the browser and in CommonJS environments (Node).
 It provides a simple solution for interpolation and pluralization, based off of Airbnb's experience adding I18n functionality to its Backbone.js and Node apps.
+Polyglot has zero dependencies.

 I18n is incredibly important for us at [Airbnb](https://www.airbnb.com/), as we have listings in 192 countries, and we translate our site into 30-odd different languages.